 The red dot optic makes it easy to be accurate, fast, and precise… once you get used to it.
 Using a red dot is a lot different than using iron sights, but ultimately it’s more effective in my opinion.
 Iron sights are great, and everyone should know how to use them, but the red dot rules.
 Once you learn how to find the dot you’ll see the difference.

 The Glock trigger is certainly best described as average.
 It’s not bad, it’s not great, it’s functional and reliable.
 It has some creep and grit and is slightly uneven.
 The reset is brilliant, and both audible and tactile.
 You feel it in your finger and it’s a nice short reset without a doubt.
 That being said I did swap the trigger shortly after adding an optic.
 I went with a Suarez International trigger, with a flat faced metal trigger shoe, and a polished OEM connector.
 I also added the Suarez NPE firing pin to smooth out the trigger even more.

 Since we are getting into the upgrades of my Glock 17 we can talk one reason the Glock 17 is such a good gun.
 The Glock 17 and the Glock series, in general, is a force of nature in the gun world.
+From new frames to Glock upper parts kits.
 You can upgrade and change these guns to almost any purpose.
 Triggers, barrels, muzzle devices, sights, optics, magazines, and more can be added to customize the gun for your needs.

 Magazines are cheap and plentiful with half a dozen different manufacturers.
 This gives you everything from aftermarket 17 rounders to 50 round drums.
 Heck, you can even turn it into a rifle.
 You can even buy 80% lowers and build a Glock off the books.